Marcus Lemonis Vs Coopersburg Sports

-The debts on the company is around $700,000.
+The debt of the company is around $700,000.
 For the year, Coopersburg Sports is likely to generate about $2,000,000 of which just $40,000 will be profit.
-From this little profit, Scott is servicing the $700,000 loan which will take him a life-time or defaulting if things don’t change.
+From this little profit, Scott is servicing the $700,000 loan which will take him a lifetime or defaulting if things don’t change.

 Marcus understands the situation is bad with this company.
 He is however very impressed with the relationship with the MLB.
 He still thinks that the business is focusing too much on just 1 income stream.
 This causes Coopersburg Sports to be a seasonal business since the MLB has off seasons.